NieneB/InternshipReport/index.md

 4. Living heritage; habits, traditions, religions and cultural events that people experience.
 From: (volkscultuur, nd)

 Categories 1, 2 and 3 are tangible substances while category 4 is intangible heritage.
 UNESCO introduces the concept of intangible heritage data in 2003, to safeguard the importance of intangible cultural heritage and distinct it form tangible heritage and natural heritage.
-(UNESCO Culture Sector - Intangible Heritage - 2003 Convention , nd)
+(UNESCO, 2003)
 Intangible cultural heritage can be shortly explained as all traditions and rituals of normal life, which gives people a sense of identity and continuity.
 ICH is transmitted from generation to generation and can be constantly recreated by communities due to interaction with their environment.
-(UNESCO Culture Sector - Intangible Heritage - 2003 Convention , nd; Zeijden, 2011)
+(UNESCO, 2003; Zeijden, 2011)
 Intangible heritage is strongly depended on the features of space and influenced by the space.
 Of course these traditions, habits, etc., have a place where they take place.
 Or they are about a place, have a spreading, an origin, a continuation and can cover multiple places, through time.
 (Karavia & Georgopoulos, 2013)

 This applies also for the field-names in Drenthe, which is oral living heritage.
 Originated with a strong influence of the direct environment it exists in.